cowie/SFDC-Heroku-ContactPartitioner/readme.md

  6. Copy/Paste the code components in the sfdx folder in this package into your SF org using Console.
 Start with Part_PartitionHelper.cls, then Part_PartitionController.cls, then part_CTIPopPanel component, then part_CTIPopPage app.
 I was too lazy to test coverage :D
  7. Activate MyDomain for your org.
 Get coffee, it takes a minute or so.
  8. When done with MyDomain (like you tested and flipped over the domain) go to the following: http://Yourdomain.lightning.force.com/c/part_CTIPopPage.app
- 9. Add ?phoneNumber= and use the below examples. get ype.
+ 9. Add ?phoneNumber= and use the below examples. get hype?